saraxplorer/pipex/README.md

    pid_t fork(void);
    ```
     pid_t represents a process ID. fork creates a new process (child process) that is a duplicate of the
-   calling process (parent process).
-If fork is called once, there will be two processes (parent and child).
+   calling process (parent process).\
+   If fork is called once, there will be two processes (parent and child).\
    If fork is called
-   twice, each process (both the parent and child from the first fork) will create a new child, resulting in a total of four
+   **by the first child**, each process (both the parent and child from the first fork) will create a new child, resulting in a total of four
+   processes.\
+   If fork is called twice **by the parent** we get two children, resulting in a total of 3
+   processes.\
-   processes.The fork function returns a value of 0 to the child process.
+   The fork function returns a value of 0 to the child process.
 It returns the child process ID (PID) to the parent
    process.

-2. pid_t\
+3. pid_t\
     pid_t is a data type used in C programming on Unix-like operating systems (like Linux).
 It stands for "process identifier type" and is used to represent process IDs (PIDs).A process ID is a unique identifier for each running process in an operating system.pid_t is defined in the header file <sys/types.h>. but it can also be used from unistd.h.The unistd.h header file includes the definition of pid_t and provides access to getpid(), which returns the process ID of the calling process.

-3. access
+4. access
    ``` c
    #include <unistd.h>
    int access(const char *pathname, int mode)